| |

 nothing would be repainted, except possibly the Hindu statues,

+and nothing restored except possibly the restrooms.
 What will it take to complete this project?

 The biggest single obstacle is the bad air quality inside